ricksteruk/aya_devnet_guide/prometheus_guide.md

 sudo nano /etc/prometheus/prometheus.yml
 ```

-Copy the following text, paste in the editor, and save with `CTRL + X`
+Copy and Paste the following configuration into the editor and save with `CTRL + X`

 `NOTE: If your aya node is on a different server to prometheus replace localhost:9615 with <your-nodes-ipaddress>:9615`